jp3tty/Movies-ETL/README.md

 The data was cleaned by removing missing or corrupted data, consolidating duplicate information, and using regular expressions to standardize some data forms.

 ## Results
-The data was merged into two databases ("movies" and "ratings") and exported to two new tables in PostgreSQL.
+The databases, labeled "movies" and "ratings" can be queried for a variety of information and the extract-transform-load function in the Jupyter Notebook is able to add new information as often as needed.

 A count query on the Movie database reveals 6052 rows of data.
 ![Movie_table](https://github.com/jp3tty/Movies-ETL/blob/main/Images/Movies_table.PNG)